Code Metrics in Python

 - Maintainability Index (the one used in Visual Studio)

-Radon will run from Python 2.6 to Python 3.3 with a single code base and without the need of tools like 2to3 or six.
-It can also run on PyPy without any problems (currently only PyPy 2.0.0 is tested).
+Radon will run from Python 2.7 to Python 3.8 (except Python versions from 3.0 to 3.3) with a single code base and without the need of tools like 2to3 or six.
+It can also run on PyPy without any problems (currently PyPy 3.5 v7.3.1 is used in tests).

 $ pip install radon